Monday, January 16th - Volume 3 - Ecosystems

 4. 'Invasive Species Presentation' - Students chose one invasive species from a provided list and gathered research on it, including items such as: where it came from, where it invaded, how it hurts its new ecosystem, and how it might be stopped.
 At the end of the unit, students will present their findings either on Google Slides or using the website Prezi.com.

-Ryan, Jhett, and Jake try to transfer their water energy as
+Ryan, Jhett, and Jake try to transfer their water energy as efficiently as they can at Station 5 |

 6. 'Using Multiple Sources' - One of the skills we're working on this year is synthesizing information from multiple sources, like videos, images, and nonfiction texts, to answer a single question.
 At station 6, we continued to build this skill by answering the question 'Would living things be able to survive without the sun?' using both an article on photosynthesis and a chart demonstrating the transfer of energy through a food chain.
 Station 6 was graded on this rubric.